Research table: Blood estrogen levels and breast cancer risk

 Introduction: Estrogens are natural hormones important for sexual development and other body functions.
 Before menopause, they are produced mainly in the ovaries.
 After menopause, they are produced mainly in fat tissue.

 Women have different sources (and different levels) of estrogen before and after menopause.
 So, it’s important to look at studies of estrogen and breast cancer risk by menopausal status.

 Breast cancer risk after menopause

 Studies show higher blood levels of the estrogen called estradiol is linked to an increased risk of breast cancer in postmenopausal women.

 Menopausal hormone therapy

 The studies below excluded women taking menopausal hormone therapy (MHT) at the time of blood collection.
 MHT is FDA-approved for the short-term relief of menopausal symptoms.
 MHT is also called postmenopausal hormone therapy or hormone replacement therapy (HRT).

 Women who use MHT have an increased risk of breast cancer.
-This increased breast cancer risk due to MHT may make it difficult to see the full effect natural blood estrogen levels have on breast cancer risk in study data.
-By looking only at women who don’t take (or who have never taken) MHT, researchers may see more clearly how blood estrogen levels affect breast cancer risk.
+This increased breast cancer risk related to MHT may make it difficult to see a link between natural blood estrogen levels and breast cancer risk in study data.
+By looking only at women who don’t take (or who have never taken) MHT, researchers may see more clearly how blood estrogen levels are related to breast cancer risk.

 Breast cancer risk before menopause